ITenthusiasm/remix-supertokens/README.md

 I hope you find this useful!
 Let me know your thoughts here on GitHub or on their [Discord](https://supertokens.com/discord). :) If there are any ways that I can improve anything here, feel free to say so.

+### Why Is the Backend Calling Itself Sometimes?

+You may have noticed that the routes used for anything related to auth (e.g. `/login`, `/logout`, `/auth/session/refresh`, `/reset-password`) have `fetch` calls to itself on the backend.
+Why take this approach?
+The reasoning is due to 1) The "Remix way" of writing code and 2) The limitations of the SuperTokens API.

+To keep things incredibly short, the main reason is that Remix apps work best when you leverage their `Form` component and their `action` handler for managing data writes to your server.
+But this gets tricky with SuperTokens because their API is not compatible with this approach.
+Having the backend call itself is the middle ground that helps us leverage SuperTokens without throwing out all the benefits that we get from `Remix`.

 **(Original `Remix` README is below.)**

 ---